If you have any other questions on IFSTAL, contact your local Education Coordinator

 How will I be able to interact with other students at the other participating universities?

-Any student ‘signed up’ for IFSTAL – with a profile – is eligible to apply to join the Summer School.
-This will be free and last for five days hosted by one of the IFSTAL institutions.
+Any student signed up for IFSTAL – with a profile – is eligible to apply to the summer school.
 Preference will likely be given to students who have engaged most actively via the portal and other IFSTAL activities throughout the year.

-What post-graduation internship opportunities are available through IFSTAL and how can I secure one?
+What internship opportunities are available through IFSTAL and how can I secure one?

 These will be advertised by employers in their normal way but efforts will be made to inform IFSTAL participants of opportunities as they arise.
 While IFSTAL plays no role in the recruitment process, participation by students in IFSTAL is envisaged to strengthen their chances of securing an internship.